mion00/color-temperature-light-mixer/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Features

+- Group two lights sources under a new, "virtual" light that combines their brightness output to achieve a varied range of color temperatures.
+- The "virtual" light reaches 100% brightness by turning on both light sources (check the _Know limitations_ section below for more information and potential issues you may encounter with your specific setup).
+- Intelligently handles unreachable settings for brightness and color temperatures based on the data passed to the `light.turn_on` service.
+See [this Python notebook](docs/mixed_light.ipynb) for more details.
+- Can restore its own state after a reboot.

 ## Installation

 ### Install from HACS (recommended)

-1. Have [HACS][hacs] installed, this will allow you to easily manage and track updates.
+1. Requirements: have [HACS][hacs] installed, this will allow you to easily manage and track updates.
 1. Add this repository as a _Custom repository_ ([more details](https://hacs.xyz/docs/faq/custom_repositories/)) or just press the button below:\
 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)][hacs-repository]
 1. Once added, search in HACS for "Color Temperature Light Mixer".